Why Vertical Service Integration Is the Future of Growth for Boutique Consultancies

 Recommended reading: Why 'Hiring to Scale' Is a Losing Battle for Mid-sized Consultancies

-Case study #1: A boutique consultancy specialising in sales forecasting for large international supermarket chains
+Case study #1: A boutique consultancy specializing in sales forecasting for large international supermarket chains

 I had the pleasure of working with a boutique consultancy that carved out its niche in the data and analytics space.